semgrep/semgrep-docs/docs/deployment/connect-scm.md

 2. Install the app for additional GHE orgs.

 <!-->Using HTML headers instead of MD headers because I don't want them in the right-side nav<-->
-<h4>Install the Semgrep App for the first time using the organization that "owns" the app</h4>
+#### Install the Semgrep App for the first time using the organization that "owns" the app

 When you install the Semgrep App for GHE for the first time in your GHE instance, you must choose the organization within your deployment to act as the